Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Retrain your model with smaller batch sizes.
 - [x] Include Asian faces in your training data and retrain your model.

-`The answer is self-explanatory: if Asian users are the only group of people making the complaint, then the training data should have more Asian faces.`
+**Explanation**: The answer is self-explanatory: if Asian users are the only group of people making the complaint, then the training data should have more Asian faces.

 #### Q64.
 You work for a website that helps match people up for lunch dates.
 The website boasts that it uses more than 500 predictors to find customers the perfect date, but many costumers complain that they get very few matches.
 What is a likely problem with your model?